 Do you know why there are many fewer input IDs this time around?
 The screenshot above shows ~11600 glomeratus IDs, but the new analysis shows ~7100 IDs.

-Posted by jwidness over 2 years ago
+Posted by jwidness almost 3 years ago

 I have many observations that were teleported to "Andropogon glomeratus Complex" with no action on my end after the split was committed.
 Despite the reversion they're still showing up as that which I'm guessing is why there are suddenly fewer ANDRGLO observations.

-Posted by ungberg over 2 years ago
+Posted by ungberg almost 3 years ago

 maybe an indexing thing or maybe it didn't properly revert.
 There's a lot of content involved.
 Taxon changes are officially irreversable and our attempts to revert them aren't perfect

-Posted by loarie over 2 years ago
+Posted by loarie almost 3 years ago

 Here's some info that may help: